Prof. Dr. Ingrid Hilger

 - Detection of molecular processes on living animals with fluorescent nanoparticles

-Publications (the 5 most important)
+Publications (selected 5 most recent)

 - C. Busch, T. Schröter, T. Luge, M. Grabolle, M Wenzel, W. A. Kaiser, U. Resch-Genger, I.Hilger (2012).
 In vivo detection of FRET effects between IgG coupled near infrared fluorophores by multispectral imaging.
 Journal of Nuclear Medicine and Molecular Imaging, in press.